 - whether and what improvements are required for EAS discovery and re-discovery for UEs belonging to a collection of UEs.

-The solution assumes the member of UE collection is dynamic, UEs join/leave dynamically, and here are two scenarios:

-- scenario#1: the application layer just indicates 5GC to select the same EAS or the same DNAI for collection of UEs accessing the application service and under certain criteria (e.g. UEs within a specific location area), and it is 5GC to decide UE list belongs to the UE collection.

-- scenario#2: the application indicates 5GC to select same EAS or the same DNAI for the UE collection without providing UE list belongs to the UE collection explicitly.

-Editor's note: It is FFS what the difference between the scenarios is, and how the scenarios are reflected in the procedures below.

 6.16.2 Procedures

+6.16.2.1 EAS discovery procedure

 The following is the procedure for selecting the same EAS for collection of UEs accessing the same application.
 The procedures defined in figure 4.3.6.2-1 in TS 23.502 [9] and figure 6.2.3.2.2-1 in TS 23.548 [3] are reused.

 There could be only one SMF for serving the collection of UEs that connecting to the same EAS/DNAI for accessing the same application, or there could be multiple SMFs for different UEs in the collection.
-For the latter case, UDR is used for coordination between SMFs to make sure selecting the same EAS/DNAI for UEs, i.e. SMF sends the selected EAS IP/DNAI to UDR or SMF gets the updated EAS IP/DNAI from UDR.
+AF could provide the common EAS/DNAI in AF request, in which case, SMF(s) select the common EAS/DNAI provided by AF; if AF doesn’t provide the common EAS/DNAI, then SMF selects the common EAS/DNAI and stored it in the corresponding AF traffic influence request information in UDR.

 Figure 6.16.2-1: Discovery procedure for selecting the same EAS/DNAI for collection of UEs

 1. The AF request in step 1 of figure 4.3.6.2-1 in TS 23.502 [9] is used to request selecting the same EAS or same DNAI for UEs accessing the application as identified in the AF Request.

-An eas_correlation indication or dnai_correlation indication is provided for indicating selecting the same EAS or the same DNAI (i.e. selecting EAS corresponding to the same DNAI) for collection of UEs accessing the same application (e.g. FQDN), Spatial Validity Condition could be provided for limiting the location of the UEs, and also "any UE" or an UE list will be provided for defining UE collection accessing the same EAS or the same DNAI (the UE list could be determined by AF based on application layer mechanism).
-The DNAI could be determined and provided by AF to PCF and then to SMF.
-When eas_correation is used, the solution assumes that the DNS returns only one IP address for a DNS query.
-If the DNS is expected to return more than one IP address, then dnai_correlation can be used.
+An eas_correlation indication or dnai_correlation indication is provided for indicating selecting the same EAS or the same DNAI (i.e. selecting EAS corresponding to the same DNAI) for collection of UEs accessing the same application (e.g. FQDN), Spatial Validity Condition could be provided for limiting the location of the UEs, and also "any UE" or an UE list or group ID will be provided for defining UE collection accessing the same EAS or the same DNAI.

+- In case of selecting the same DNAI, the DNAI could be determined and provided by AF to PCF and then to SMF.

+- In case of selection the same EAS, the EAS could be determined and provided by AF to PCF and then to SMF.

+A Correlation ID is included in AF Request for identifying the UE collection.

-In step 5 of figure 4.3.6.2-1 in TS 23.502 [9], PCF determines the UEs influenced by the AF Request, and based on AF request, PCF creates PCC rule with FQDN, and eas_correlation indication or dnai_correlation indication to SMF.
+In step 5 of figure 4.3.6.2-1 in TS 23.502 [9], PCF determines the UEs influenced by the AF Request, and based on AF request, PCF creates PCC rule with FQDN, Correlation ID, and eas_correlation indication or dnai_correlation indication to SMF.

-Editor's note: It is FFS how eas_correlation and dnai_correlation are expressed in the PCC Rules.

 2. The same as steps 1~9 in figure 6.2.3.2.2-1 in TS 23.548 [3].